Thermopower and thermophase in a $d$-wave superconductor: Model and Methods

 The properties of an unconventional superconductor typically depend on the ratio between mean free path and the superconducting coherence length $\ell/\xi_0$.
 For $d$-wave superconductors, scalar impurities are pair breaking and the mean free path is bounded by a critical mean free path, $\ell_\mathrm{c} \approx 3.6\xi_0$, below which the superconducting order parameter vanishes \cite{xu95}.

 In terms of these parameters, the retarded impurity self-energy takes the form

-By varying $\delta_0$ we vary the character of scattering between the two limiting cases of the weak-scattering Born limit, $\delta_0 \rightarrow 0,~\Gamma_u \rightarrow \infty$, with $\Gamma$ constant, and the strong-scattering unitarity limit, $|\delta_0| \rightarrow \pi/2$.
+with an analogous expression for the advanced self-energy $\hat{h}_\mathrm{s}^A$.
+By tuning $\delta_0$ we vary the character of scattering between the two limiting cases of the weak-scattering Born limit, $\delta_0 \rightarrow 0,~\Gamma_u \rightarrow \infty$, with $\Gamma$ constant, and the strong-scattering unitarity limit, $|\delta_0| \rightarrow \pi/2$.
 The first term proportional to the unit-matrix in Nambu space quantifies the amount of electron-hole asymmetry induced by the impurities \cite{monien87a,arf88,arf89,sal96,Lofwander2004Jul}.
 In the Born and unitary limits, it vanishes, while for intermediate phase shifts it is finite.
+The Keldysh selfenergy $\hat{h}_\mathrm{s}^\mathrm{K}$ is obtained by combining Eqs.~\eqref{eq:selfEnergyTMatrixEquation} and \eqref{eq:tKDefinition}, and has the elements

-Note that the electron-hole asymmetry in \Neqref{eq:ImpRetarded} is finite already in equilibrium, meaning that there is a bulk first-order (linear) thermoelectric response \cite{Lofwander2004Jul}.
-Here we go beyond linear response and compute the full non-linear thermopower in a device geometry.
-In Fig.~\ref{fig:SigmaK_selfcon} we show the diagonal component in Nambu space of the Keldysh self-energy both in equilibrium and non-equilibrium.
+Within the quasiclassical approximation, the normal state electron-hole asymmetry due to bandstructure is neglected.
+In contrast, the electron-hole asymmetry in \Neqref{eq:ImpRetarded} is finite for $T<T_\mathrm{c}$ already in equilibrium, meaning that there is a bulk first-order (linear) thermoelectric response \cite{Lofwander2004Jul}.
+Here we go beyond linear response and compute the stationary non-linear thermopower in a device geometry.
+In Fig.~\ref{fig:SigmaK_selfcon} we show the energy-dependence of the diagonal component in Nambu space of the Keldysh self-energy both in equilibrium and non-equilibrium.
 The electron-hole asymmetric scattering rate is clear from $\Im\Sigma^\mathrm{K}(-\varepsilon)\neq -\Im\Sigma^\mathrm{K}(\varepsilon)$.

 There is a freedom to parameterize the Keldysh Green's function $\hat{g}^K(\pF,\RR,\varepsilon)$ in terms of different distribution functions.
-As we discussed in Ref~\cite{Seja2021Sep}, one choice that is appealing when interpreting results is to use the distribution matrix $\hat{f}(\pF,\RR,\varepsilon)$,
+As we discussed in Ref~\onlinecite{Seja2021Sep}, one choice that is appealing when interpreting results is to use the distribution matrix $\hat{f}(\pF,\RR,\varepsilon)$,

 The matrix $\hat{f}(\pF,\RR,\varepsilon)$ itself can be written as

 The two components, $f_1(\pF,\RR,\varepsilon)$ and $f_3(\pF,\RR,\varepsilon)$, become after averaging over momentum the energy mode, $\FS{f_1(\pF,\RR,\varepsilon)}$, and charge mode, $\FS{f_3(\pF,\RR,\varepsilon)}$, used in literature on non-equlibrium phenomena in diffusive $s$-wave superconductors \cite{Schmid1975Jul}.
 The relevant observables can be written in terms of the two momentum-dependent distributions.